 For this work, the city of Chimay pays him around 1200 euros each year.
 “I don’t do this for the money but it’s a form of recognition“.
 And this recognition, it had not taken place for 2 years.
 “By chance, I realized that I hadn’t been paid for 2 years.“, says the carillonneur.
 The stoppage of payments more or less corresponds to the arrival of the new financial director at the City of Chimay.
 Finding no agreement, no written “contract”, she simply stopped paying the carillonneur .

-In a world where contracts are meticulously scrutinized, it’s hard to believe that a work agreement drawn up 300 years ago could have any relevance today.
+In a world where contracts are meticulously scrutinized, it’s hard to believe that a work agreement drawn up 300 years ago might have any relevance today.
 But as the story of Jean-Paul Rouwez, the Chimay carillonneur, shows, sometimes it’s the simplest agreements that are the most enduring.
-For 45 years, Jean-Paul has played the bells of Chimay with joy and dedication, never once thinking about the money he earned–until it suddenly vanished.
+For 45 years, Jean-Paul has played the bells of Chimay with joy and dedication, never once thinking regarding the money he earned–until it suddenly vanished.
 Thanks to a bit of detective work and a healthy dose of tenacity, Jean-Paul was able to reclaim the salary he was owed and continue his beloved work.
 It’s a reminder that while work may change and evolve, the bonds between employer and employee can endure through generations.
 And who knows–maybe in 300 years, someone else will be drawing up a contract to pay the next Chimay carillonneur.